VH-EAE. Lockheed L-749 Constellation. c/n 2505.

 Sold to Qantas Empire Airways Ltd - December 30, 1949

-Departed Bombay on delivery flight to Australia - January 11, 1950
+Departed Bombay on the ferry flight to Australia - January 11, 1950

-Entered onto Australian Aircraft Register as VH-EAE - January 18, 1950
+Entered onto the Australian Aircraft Register as VH-EAE - January 18, 1950

 Withdrawn from service in Sydney for repainting into white top red c/line livery - June 26, 1951